 Competitors in your industry have their sales budget prediction data which you can tap into to make your predictions even more accurate.

-By the way, it helps to keep track of the current market trends because these will affect your sales budget estimate.
+By the way, it helps to track current market trends because these will affect your sales budget estimate.
 How are other businesses responding to the current trends?
 Are they shifting to digital systems for collaboration amidst a global pandemic?
 Perhaps your company could benefit from that.

 Either way, keep these changes in mind to get more refined results.

 Now you have all you need to create an accurate budget that reflects every possible outcome.
-You should be able to create a budget plan that details the expected revenues from the sale of goods and services.
+You should be able to create a budget plan that details the expected revenues from selling goods and services.

 Other important things to keep in mind: